-For over 20 years, the Fraser Institute has been publishing an annual school report card of Alberta elementary and high schools.
-This report card ranks schools in our province using the annual provincial achievement test results.
-The report card is based on school results from the previous school year.
+For over 20 years, the Fraser Institute has published an annual school 'report card' of Alberta elementary and high schools.
+This report card ranks schools in the province by using student's annual provincial achievement test results.
+The report card is based on each school's results from the previous school year.
 Schools are awarded a score out of 10, to represent the overall provincial rank and it is important to note that this score does not correlate directly to the exam results.
-For example, a 9 out of 10 report card mark for a school does not mean the student average on the exams was 90%.
+For example, a nine out of 10 report card mark for a school does not mean the student average on the exams was 90%.

 How are the rankings determined?

 The rankings for this report card are determined using one element - the school’s results on either the Grade 6 achievement tests (PATs) and the Grade 12 diploma exams.
 For Grade 6 results (Elementary Rankings), the overall rankings are created using the following indicators for each group of students writing the exams:

 - the average exam marks (percentage scored) in the subjects of language arts, mathematics, science and social studies

 - the percentage of achievement tests where the results were below the acceptable standard (the acceptable standard score is set by Alberta Education)

 - the difference between male and female students in their average mark in mathematics